CeliaZhu/ra_code_sample/README.md

 ## Code Samples for Research Assistantship
 Welcome!
-This is a repository for my code samples used in research assistatnship applications.
+This is a repository for my code samples used in research assistantship applications.

 In the master branch, for an easier review, I wrote "monolithic" code samples using the literate programming tools `markstat` (in the "Stata" folder, with a PDF output) and `R markdown` (in the "R" folder, with a PDF output).